 More commonly conversational marketing refers to both live and automated chat tools embedded into a website that website visitors can use to ask questions and learn more about the brand and their products or services to enhance the customer experience.

-Quality, helpful conversations within the sales process tick all of the following boxes:
+Quality, helpful conversations within the sales qualification process tick all of the following boxes:

 - They provide real value to the consumer